 During the lease term in Fairfax Station

-During lease, the rental home belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Fairfax Station, the tenant must allow us to go into the rental.
-Some valid reasons to access rental property are to:
+During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Fairfax Station, the renter must allow us to come into the rental home.
+Some justifiable reasons to come into rental property are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental property.
-However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Fairfax Station.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental property.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Fairfax Station.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful source for property owners in Fairfax Station
+a good source for landlords in Fairfax Station

-- Before you rent out your investment in Fairfax Station
+- Before you lease out your property in Fairfax Station

 - Collections and evictions